sdp8483/Keithley_17X_USB/README.md

 7. Place the top of the case to the right of the bottom of the multimeter.
 ![side by side](photos/side_by_side.jpg)

 8. Install the DIP connector into the DIP socket on the multimeter main board.
 It's hard to see it in the photo but the DIP socket has a chamfered corner on the inside pocket to indicate pin 1.
 Align pin 1 of the DIP socket to pin 1 of the ribbon cable, the red stripe.
-Dont go by the pictures below, it seems that the placement of Pin 1 on this DIP socket is different not only between the 177 and 179 but also between the same model number.
+Don't go by the pictures below, it seems that the placement of Pin 1 on this DIP socket is different not only between the 177 and 179 but also between the same model number.

 ![DIP pin 1](photos/align_DIP_pin1.jpg)
 ![DIP inserted](photos/DIP_installed.jpg)